When it comes to mixing oil in our vehicles, there are clear cut rules to abide by. If you don’t abide by these rules, serious problems can happen.

 These motor oils are similar in some respects.
 They’re both petroleum-based lubricants, they both help moving parts in your engine run smoothly, and they both dissipate heat and clear debris while circulating.

 Synthetic and regular oils are derived from the same source: crude oil.
 Both types contain additives that improve how they work.
+These helpful compounds possess many beneficial properties, and you can consider them as the automotive version of supplements.

 Certain chemicals within the oils are detergents that break down deposits and sediment.
 Others work to boost lubrication, fight corrosion and prevent foaming.

 The main difference between the two is in the refinement process.
 The original fossil fuel, crude oil, is altered in specific ways depending on what it’s destined to become.
-This is true of any petroleum product.

 Regular (Conventional) Oil